FienGoetmaeckers/Autism-and-Exploration/Analyses/Model and parameter estimation/readme.md

+# Demo information #
+To replicate our findings, you can redo the parameter estimation of one participant by running the *parameter_estimation_behavioural.py* script.
+In the default version of this script, the parameters of the first participant (p_index = 0; see line 24) are estimated.
+To try a different participant, change the number of p_index.

+# Content information #
 ## The Gaussian Process Regression - Upper Confidence Bound model
 * **solving_models.py**
     contains the computational steps for the GP-UCB model.
 Also, the localized version of the model is included here.